 JX Nippon Mining to buy partner's stakes in Chile's Caserones copper mine

-TOKYO, Nov 9 (Reuters) - JX Nippon Mining & Metals Corp, the metal unit of Eneos Holdings 5020.T, said on Monday it has agreed to buy the stakes in its Caserones copper mine in Chile owned by its partners Mitsui & Co 8031.T and Mitsui Mining and Smelting 5706.T for an undisclosed sum.
+TOKYO, Nov 9 (Reuters) - JX Nippon Mining & Metals Corp, the metals unit of Eneos Holdings 5020.T, said on Monday it has agreed to buy the stakes in its Caserones copper mine in Chile owned by its partners Mitsui Mining and Smelting 5706.T and Mitsui & Co 8031.T for an undisclosed sum.

+The mine's annual output of copper concentrates has stabilised at more than 100,000 tonnes after a series of ramp-up delays and cost-overruns forced the three companies to book 445.7 billion yen ($4.3 billion) of impairment losses in total.

+Mitsui Mining, which holds 25.87% stake in Caserones, said it would book a 20 billion yen ($193 million) loss from the deal in the current financial year while Mitsui, owner of a 22.63% stake in the mine, said it expected a 7 billion yen loss from the deal.

 ((Yuka.Obayashi@thomsonreuters.com; +813-4563-2761;))